We all want our lives to count for something.

 The world tells us that our value is tied to our performance; that who we are is defined by what we do.
 So, to make our lives matter, we're told to work harder, do better and earn more of the approval of others.

 We toil to attain this ever far-off and abstract sense of value under the unrelenting scrutiny of others’ expectations.
-Even if we come close to crossing this horizon of worth, once the initial buzz of our success has passed away and the compliments stop coming, we’re left anxious and hungry for more as it all turns to ash in our mouths.
-The fleeting sense of euphoria can only be sustained by doing more and doing better.
+Even if we come close to crossing this horizon of worth, the fleeting euphoria it delivers can only be sustained by doing more and doing better.
 We begin again the march to get the next thing, conquer the next goal, cross the next horizon.

 But for every hill we climb, another looms behind it.

 There is always another rung on the ladder, another must-have possession, another life-changing experience.
 We can always be a better friend, a better employee, a better student, a better lover, a better person.

 Our successes are like sandcastles on the shores of eternity, destined to be swept away by the tide of time.
 The praise and approval we enjoy from admirers of our city of sand meets the same fate, leaving us empty and longing for more.

 Our diaries are full, but our hearts are empty.
 Our constant doing and incessant striving to make ourselves in the image of another’s expectations is a burden too great for us to bear.
 Exhausted, that same old question rings through our hearts - what is it all for?

 Our problem is not that we have aimed too high, but too low.